joseph790/DarkTaskDialog-Native/README.md

 Yes — call `DarkMode::AllowForTaskDialog(hwnd, pNewConfig)` from `TDN_NAVIGATED`.
 The included `main.cpp` demonstrates page navigation to an Arabic RTL page.

-**Why does my text still appear black on Windows 11?**
-Because `DarkMode_TaskDialogStyle` does not exist — see the UIFILE bug section above.
-All text must be owner-drawn with `DTT_TEXTCOLOR`.
-If you call only `SetWindowTheme` without the text owner-draw path you will get dark panel backgrounds but black text.

 **I see a white flash when the dialog first opens.**
 Ensure `DarkMode::AllowForTaskDialog` is called from `TDN_CREATED`, not `TDN_DIALOG_CONSTRUCTED`. `TDN_CREATED` fires after the window is fully